baynazoglu/Alistirmalarla-SQL-Ogreniyorum/Case Study #1 - Danny's Diner/README _eng.md

 ***

-**11.Customers tablosuna eklediğiniz AGEGROUP alanını 20-35 yaş arası, 36-45 yaş arası, 46-55 yaş arası, 55-65 yaş arası ve 65 yaş üstü olarak güncelleyiniz.**
+**11.Update the AGEGROUP column you added to the Customers table as:
+20-35 years old, 36-45 years old, 46-55 years old, 55-65 years old and over 65 years old.**

 Solution 1-